 In 2006, the EU Commission allowed the modification of the conditions of a grant pertaining to the building, facilitization and equipment of our facility in Catania, Italy (the "M6 Plant").
-Following this decision, the authorized timeframe for completion of the project was extended and the Italian government was authorized to allocate \notin 446 million, out of the \notin 542 million grants originally authorized, for the completion of the M6 Plant if we made a further investment of \notin 1,700 million between January 1, 2006 through the end of 2009.
-The M6 plant and the Contratto di programma have been transferred to Numonyx, which will benefit from future M6 grants linked to the completion of the M6 plant and assume related responsibilities.
-Under a Memorandum of Understanding dated July 30, 2009 the Italian Authorities declared their willingness to release public grants in connection with a revision of the current M6 Program Agreement so that original project (consisting in \notin 1,700 million of investments to complete the M6 plant so as to make it able to produce memories with corresponding public funds for \notin 446 million) is replaced by 2 separate projects, one related to Numonyx R&D activities in its Italian sites and the second to the finalization of the announced joint venture in the photovoltaic field with Enel and Sharp, and the conversion of the joint venture in the photovoltaic field with Enel and Sharp, we have contributed the M6 plant, reacquired from Numonyx, to the new joint venture, which will make the necessary investments to convert industrial destination of M6 from production of memories to production of photovoltaic panels up to a capacity of 240 MW/year (approved phase 1) and plans, subject to future business and financial conditions, up to a maximum of 1GW/year production capability for a corresponding maximum investment of \notin 1,150 million.
-Recently CIPE (Comitato Interministeriale Programmazione Economica) has resolved to issue a first step of \notin 49 million in funding.
+Following this decision, the authorized timeframe for completion of the project was extended and the Italian government was authorized to allocate G46 million, out of the G42 million grants originally authorized, for the completion of the M6 Plant if we made a further investment of G1700 million between January 1, 2006 through the end of 2009.
+The M6 plant and the Contratto di programma have been transferred to Numonyx, which will benefit from future M6 grants linked to the completion of the M6 plant assume related responsibilities.
+Under a Memorandum of Understanding dated July 30, 2009 the Italian Authorities declared their willigness to release public grants in connection with a revision of the current M6 Program Agreement so that original project (consisting in G1700 million of investments to complete the M6 plant so as to make it able to produce memories with corresponding public funds for G146 million) is replaced by 2 separate projects, one related to Numonyx R&D activities in its Italian sites and the second to the finalization of the announced joint venture in the photovoltaic field with Enel and Sharp, and the conversion of the industrial destination of the new M6 facility in Catania from production of memories to production of photovoltaic panels.
+In particular, as part of the joint venture in the photovoltaic field with Enel and Sharp, we have contributed the M6 plant, reacquired from Numonyx, to the new joint venture, which will make the necessary investments to convert industrial destination of M6 from production of memories to production of photovoltaic panels up to a capacity of 240 MW/year (approved phase 1) and plans, subject to future business and financial conditions, up to a maximum of 1GW/year production capability for a corresponding maximum investment of l,150 million.
+Recently CIPE (Comitato Interministeriale Programmazione Economica) has resolved to issue a first step of l9 million in funding.

 In France, support for R&D is given by ANR (Agence Nationale de la Recherche), by OSEO (the agency taking over the missions and budgets of the AII Agency for Industrial Innovation), by the Ministry of Industry ("FCE") and local public authorities.
 Specific support for microelectronics is provided through FCE to over 30 companies with activities in the semiconductor industry.
 The amount of support under French programs is decided annually and subject to budget appropriation.
 In 2010, we continued the execution of the framework agreement with the French Ministry of Economy, Industry and Employment, the "Nano2012" Research and Development program.
-Under this agreement, we are the Coordinator and Project Leader and have been allocated up to €340 million (about \$450 million) in grants for the period 2008-2012 if all technical parameters and objectives are met.
+Under this agreement, we are the Coordinator and Project Leader and have been allocated up to 340 million (about \$450 million) in grants for the period 2008-2012 if all technical parameters and objectives are met.
 Nano2012 is designed to promote development of advanced CMOS (32nm and below) technologies for system-on-chip semiconductor products in the Grenoble-Crolles region of France, in cooperation with the ISDA (International Semiconductor Development Alliance) led by IBM and grouping seven leading world-wide semiconductor partners.